 15 Springett VH, Darbyshire JH, Nunn AJ et al. Changes in tuberculosis notification rates in the white ethnic group in England and Wales between 1953 and 1983.
 Journal of epidemiology and community health 1988;42:370–6.

-16 Anderson RM, May RM.
-Infectious Diseases of Humans: Dynamics and Control (Oxford Univ.
-Press, Oxford 1991.

-17 Borgdorff MW, Hof S van den, Kalisvaart N et al. Influence of sampling on clustering and associations with risk factors in the molecular epidemiology of tuberculosis.
+16 Borgdorff MW, Hof S van den, Kalisvaart N et al. Influence of sampling on clustering and associations with risk factors in the molecular epidemiology of tuberculosis.
 Am J Epidemiol 2011;174:243–51.

-18 R Core Team.
+17 R Core Team.
 R: A Language and Environment for Statistical Computing.
 Vienna, Austria: 2016.